Gert Schutte: Later life and death

 After his resignation, Schutte served as a member of the Select Board.
-He also investigated fraud of a number of Dutch institutions in the Higher education and was a member of the committee which was involved in preparing the Treaty establishing a Constitution for Europe.
+He also investigated fraud of a number of Dutch institutions of higher education and was a member of the committee which was involved in preparing the Treaty establishing a Constitution for Europe.

 Schutte was a columnist of the Friesch Dagblad and the Persunie.
 He was the father of six children and was a member of the Reformed Churches in the Netherlands (Liberated).
 He died after a short illness on 25 January 2022, at the age of 82.